avra-me/avra-me.github.io/src/pages/experience/2020-06-24-software-developer.md

   - Artificial Intelligence
   - Software Development
   - Communication
 ---
 ### Projects Undertaken

 #### Finance Industry Data Extraction Project
-* Responsible for designing and developing a solution for a company in the finance industry.
+* Designing and developing a solution for a company in the finance industry.
 The solution involved extracting information from unstructured data sources using Python, Spacy, Tesseract, and TensorFlow.
 * Supported project through the release process to production, ensuring project had no vulnerabilities or critical bugs.

 #### Superannuation Industry Project
-* Built a stubbing automation suite which reduced expected performance testing effort by 75%, freeing up time for testers to work on reports and stakeholder management.
+* Independently delivered a stubbing automation suite which reduced expected performance testing effort by 75%, enabling the team to deliver a quality solution and focus on project.
-* Implemented a critical solution outside of my scope of work, allowed our performance testing team to complete their work on schedule with multi-factor authentication in place.
-This solution used a Python web server and software as a service provider Plivo to intercept SMS authentication tokens.
+* Independently designed and delivered a business-critical API based integration that enabled the performance team to complete work on time without compromising solution quality.

-#### **Retail Industry Microservice Based Project**
+#### **Retail Industry Micro-service Based Project**
-* Worked with NodeJS and CloudFormation to build a revamped experience for a company in the retail sector.
-Took ownership of building and maintaining several microservices in the commercial printing ecosystem.
+* Used NodeJS and CloudFormation to build a revamped experience for a company in the retail sector.
+Took ownership of building and maintaining 2 microservices and 1 service in the commercial printing domain.
-* Worked with client developers to ensure microservices used standardized design patterns and libraries.
+* Collaborated with client developers to ensure microservices used standardized design patterns and libraries.
+* Took on a leadership role late in the project as we managed the handover and knowledge exchange processes.

+#### **Internal Compliance Automation Project**
+* Lead a team building out a proof-of-concept tool designed to automate over $1,000,000 of non-billable time per year.
+* Successfully engaged leadership and stakeholders to develop a business case and secure funding.

 ### Achievements
 * Identified a critical issue in the release plan related to performance testing, developed a proof of concept, and presented it to the executive stakeholders who signed off on going ahead with said solution.
 Implemented solution rapidly, avoiding further project delays and budget overruns.